planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

+BOOM!

 At this point, the earth:ocean layer won't display properly.
-Look at the SLD; can you figure out why not?
+Let's look at the SLD and see if we can figure out why not?
 The next section will explain.

 --------------------------------------------------